The Masked Singer (Belgian TV series): Security

 The series had a codename during the production of the first season, "Meloenenjacht".
-The series is prerecorded so there are fewer people aware that the series beind recorded.
+The series is prerecorded so there are fewer people aware that the series is being recorded.
 The first two series were recorded during summer, at a time where the contestants had more free time at their schedules and it wouldn't be obvious to their relatives they would be away during the recording days.

 The series had a codename during the production of the first season, "Meloenenjacht".
 Only 8 people knew the identity of the participants in advance: the executives of VTM, the singing and dancing coaches and directors of the series.
 The contestants also knew the identity of the other contestants.
 No other people were informed.
 Contestants had to get permission of the production team if they needed to inform their partner, family or children.
 VTM also asked the press not to leak any information about the identity of the participants if something was discovered.

 During their arrival and exit at the recording studios the singers wear concealing black clothes, including the hoodie with the message "Don't talk to me" and masks.
 The contestants were brought with anonymous cars to the recording studios and had to put their personal belongings in a black bag.
 During rehearsals contestants had to use sign language or a chalk board to communicate with the crew because it was forbidden to use their real talking voice.
 For the second season the departure of the singers was strictly organised since people already knew the show and were more attentive.

 Even the live studio audience didn't know the identity of the participants because the unmasking was taped after they had left the studio.
 The audience of the second season was selected by their participation of the first season, believing people who were curious for the first season would understand the importance of not telling others about the characters and costumes they witnessed.
 The cameras of the smartphones were also taped and checked when leaving the studios.

 Everybody, the contestants, the crew, the judging panel and the audience, had to sign a non-disclosure agreement.
 There were 200.000 euros fine.